OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
 Gap: TODOGROUP.

 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience).
-See Annex C of ENISA Secure machine learning algorithms 2021 Links to standards:
+TODOGROUP: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021 Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?

+* RANDOMIZEDSMOOTHING.
+Generate randomly changed copies of a model input and look at the model output for each of them

 * INPUTMODIFICATION.
+Lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
+  Modification can be done by adding noise (randomization), or by smoothing.
+  Maintaining model correctness can be helped by performing multiple random modifications (e.g. randomized smoothing) of the input and then comparting model output (e.g. best of three).
-TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.
+* TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?